opstower-ai/llm-opstower/README.md

 # 🗼 OpsTower.ai AWS AI CLI Assistant

-Do you have trouble navigating the AWS console and remembering AWS CLI commands?
-You do?!
-Well, you're in luck!

-This is an AWS CLI AI assistant that can answer questions about your AWS resources and perform calculations on cloudwatch metrics from the command line.
+An AWS CLI AI assistant that can answer questions about your AWS resources and perform calculations on cloudwatch metrics from the command line.

 ## Installation